Homer Bone

 Homer Truett Bone (January 25, 1883 – March 11, 1970) was an American attorney and politician in Washington state, where he settled in Tacoma as a youth with his family from Indiana.
 He ran as a candidate for a variety of parties and was elected to the State House.
 In 1932, he was elected as a Democrat as United States Senator from Washington, and re-elected to a second term.

-In 1944 Bone was appointed as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+In 1944, Bone was appointed as a United States circuit judge of the U.S. Court of Appeals for the Ninth Circuit.
 He served until his death, the last years in senior status.

-Early life and career
+Early life

-Born on January 25, 1883, in Franklin, Johnson County, Indiana, Bone attended the public schools.
+Born on January 25, 1883, in Franklin, Indiana, Bone attended the public schools.
 He first worked for the United States postal service and in the accounting and credit department of a furniture company.

 Bone moved with his parents and family to Tacoma, Washington in 1899 after the state was admitted to the Union.
 He graduated from the Tacoma Law School (now defunct) in 1911.

+Career

 He was admitted to the bar the same year and entered private practice in Tacoma.
 From 1911 to 1932, he was in private practice.

 In 1912 Bone served as a special deputy prosecutor for Pierce County, Washington in 1912.
 He also served as corporation counsel for the Port of Tacoma in Washington from 1918 to 1932.